david-deboer/radiobear/README.md

 planetary atmosphere code to calculate the brightness temperature of planetary atmospheres in the meter-millimeter-wave regions.

+KNOWN ISSUES:
+- For some matplotlib installs, the `plot_bright` plots sometimes cause the terminal to freeze.

 Installing:
 1. Download radioBEAR from github